Which is the most beautiful city in Bavaria?

 Hotels, holiday apartments and holiday homes can be found, for example, via the links in the respective cities.

 Source: On-site research.
-We have visited some on press trips, but organized other trips ourselves.
-In any case, our opinion always remains our own.
+We visited some of them on press trips, but organized other trips ourselves.
+In any case, our opinions always remain our own.

-Photos: © Copyright Monika Fuchs as well as TravelWorldOnline and Pixabay
+Photos: © Copyright Monika Fuchs as well as TravelWorldOnline, Unsplash and Pixabay